Unlocking YouTube How YouTube’s Music Key Will Impact Subscriptions

 Our clients have full access to all of our reports.
 Clients can log in to read this report.
 Click here to become a client or, you can purchase this individual report.

 The 20,000 Foot View

-- Even if YouTube’s Music Key acquired XXX million subscribers in its first year, its net revenue impact on the global subscription service would be minus XXX billion
+- Even if YouTube’s Music Key acquired million subscribers in its first year, its net revenue impact on the global subscription service would be minus billion

 - YouTube’s Music Key could also leave a gaping hole in Vevo’s ad revenue business, by converting many of Vevo’s most active users

 - Record labels need to reassess YouTube’s market role, because the promotional platform is becoming the end product itself for most viewers

 Companies mentioned in this report: Google, YouTube, Vevo, Spotify, Soundcloud, Grooveshark